Last updated: May 2025

 Branch

-Create a branch on your current local repo.
+Create a new branch from your current HEAD.

 Stash